mongodb/terraform-provider-mongodbatlas/website/docs/r/encryption_at_rest.html.markdown

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.

+-> **IMPORTANT NOTE** To disable the encryption at rest with customer key management for a project all existing clusters in the project must first either have encryption at rest for the provider set to none, e.g. `encryption_at_rest_provider = "NONE"`, or be deleted.

 ## Example Usage

 ```terraform